-TurboTax may not be the cheapest option on this list, but if your return is complicated — like, for example, if you’re self-employed — you'll find it's worth the price.
+TurboTax may not be the cheapest option on this list, but if your return is complicated — like, for example, if you’re self-employed — you get a lot of value.

 TurboTax’s free edition comes with an “Audit Support Guarantee,” which offers free guidance in the event you're audited.